diverse-project/MML-classification/Projet_Report.md

-**5. Au vu des résultats, quel framework de machine learning recommanderiez-vous?**
+**5. Based on the results, which machine learning framework would you recommend ?**